tejasgodambe/DNN-compression/SVD/README.md

 (https://www.microsoft.com/en-us/research/wp-content/uploads/2013/01/svd_v2.pdf).

 # Basic idea
 DNN weight matrices are usually sparse.
+This property can be exploited to represent a weight matrix with fewer values thus saving storage space and computations.
 Using singular value decomposition (SVD), a weight matrix is decomposed into product of two smaller matrices, that is, one weight layer is decomposed into cascade of two sub-layers.
 The first sub-layer carries linear activation function and zero bias, while the second sub-layer carries the activation function and bias values of